Anujtonage/tata/README.md

-git branch branch name ------add the branch git branch -m old branch   new branch       rename the branch. git push  -u origin main      ----->here -u is used means all the pushes one time.
+git branch branch name ------add the branch git branch -m old branch   new branch       rename the branch. git push  -u origin main      ----->here -u is used means all the pushes one time. branching means one project and work diffferent developer and create one branch on make the changes and then the pull request to merge the code